bracerino/uMLIP-Interactive/README.md

       **python3 -m venv mace_env_2**
   5) Activate the Python virtual environment (before activating, make sure you are inside the mace-md-gui folder):
       **source mace_env_2/bin/activate**
-  6) Install all the necessary Python packages (for UPET, use requirements-pet-mad.txt):
+  6) Install all the necessary Python packages (for UPET, use requirements-upet.txt):
    **pip install -r requirements-mattersim.txt** (with CUDA for calculations on GPU))
   7) Run the app (always before running it, make sure to activate its Python virtual environment (Step 4a):
       **streamlit run app.py**